 Olympus works with a wide range of stakeholders in accordance with our Corporate Citizenship Policy, including communities near our business sites around the world, local governments, schools, and NPOs, to contribute to solving social issues in local communities.
 We also participate in environmental conservation activities in cooperation with local governments and NPOs, and participate in and cooperate with local events.

 National and Local Governments

-We are actively involved in a wide range of corporate citizenship programs in cooperation with national and local governments.
+Olympus is actively involved in a wide range of corporate citizenship programs in cooperation with national and local governments.
 In Japan, we maintain cancer prevention agreements with several prefectural and city governments to encourage their citizens to take cancer screenings.
-As a part of these agreements, Olympus provides leaflets to explain endoscopic examinations, which health administration then include in notice letters about strategic stomach cancer screenings and colon cancer examinations.
-Also, Olympus and its Japan subsidiaries host classes in primary schools and junior high schools as a part of the school curriculum for Period for Inquiry-Based Cross-Disciplinary Study and cancer education such as "Endoscope workshop for kids" to teach children about endoscopes and cancer prevention, and "Microscope workshop for kids" to contribute to STEM education in schools.
+As a part of these agreements, Olympus provides leaflets to explain endoscopic examinations, which health administration then include in notice letters about strategic stomach cancer screenings and colon cancer examinations to support for encouragement to take individual medical examination.
+Also, Olympus and its Japan subsidiaries host classes as a part of the school curriculum on the history and technology of endoscopes in cooperation with educational administrations, primary schools, junior high schools, and high schools.